davidOplatka/csm148-project/main.md

 * Best Alpha is 9.0
 * Best Coefficients are [ 1.719  2.286  1.026  1.039  0.535   0.719  0.496  0.817  0.639  0.519  0.533  0.504 0.197 -0.902  0.469]

-Thus, in our results we notice that our Ridge model performs exceptionally well, close to the actual exam scores when comparing actual vs. predicted scores, fitting a `y=x` line almost perfectly.
-With a `R^2` of 0.72, we notice that this model captures our variance quite accurately as well.
+Thus, in our results we notice that our ridge regression model performs exceptionally well, making predictions that are close to the actual exam scores.
+When plotting a scatterplot of the actual vs. predicted scores, nearly all of the points are very close to the line `y=x`, demonstrating the strong accuracy of our model.
+With a `R^2` of about 0.72, we notice that this model captures the variance in the test scores quite accurately as well.

 Key Metrics:
 * `Ridge CV MSE`: 3.066807